rodrigomarcolin/next-auth-flow/README.md

 Then just build new pages keeping the current pattern in mind.
 There should be plenty of examples of pages dealing with both ss-components and cs-components for you to be inspired from.
 Please **keep in mind that the layout and design of this project was not given a lot of thought and effort, since its main goal is to be a starter that can be expanded upon and completely customized.
 Pages and components should and must be added and modified.**.

+## Running

+I used Node v18.
+Just `npm install && npm run dev` as usual.
+If you want to see it working with my API as well, [you can see how to set it up in its repo page](https://github.com/rodrigomarcolin/gefin-backend);

 ## Maganing Colors

 https://uicolors.app/create